I saw this tweet today…

 And here's the issue – we were all taught, from an early age, not to talk to strangers.
 But that rule doesn't apply in every context.
 And when it comes to producing and selling products, you have to learn to get good at selling to strangers.

 Ten Ways to Leverage the Power of Networking

 1. Develop your capacity for curiosity

-The most important thing I had to learn about networking was that I needed a greater capacity for being curious.
-When people tell me they work for a company that pharmaceuticals outsource their critical trials to, I used to have nothing to ask about that.
+The most important thing I have learned about networking is that I need a greater capacity for being curious.
+When people would tell me they worked for a company that pharmaceuticals outsource their critical trials to, I used to have nothing to ask about that.
 I just looked at them with a blank and dumb look.

-These days I think I can sit next to anyone in a cafe or plane and if they tell me what they do, I can develop a question or two about it.
-But the trick isn’t having a set of questions ready to go.
-The trick is to be genuinely interested in the answers I’m about to hear.
-And that took some work.
+These days I think I can sit next to anyone in a cafe (as things open up) or plane (soon) and if they tell me what they do, I can develop a question or two about it.
+But the trick isn't having a set of questions ready to go.
+The trick is to be genuinely interested in the answers I'm about to hear.
+And that has taken some work.

 2. Become generous

 People will tell you that the first rule of networking is to give before you ask.
 I agree except it's my second rule (after curiosity).

 Be someone who gives.
 Be faster at giving.
 Not because you plan to make a big ask, but simply because you want to develop your “brand” around being someone who is generous and can be called on for help.